-Geothermal Energy Pros and Cons
+Pros and Cons of Geothermal Energy

 The temperature at earth’s core exists at roughly 7200 degrees Fahrenheit.
 This is due to the decay of radioactive materials millions of years ago.
 The high temperature beneath the earth’s surface can produce enormous amount of energy that could produce several gigawatts of electricity.
-Technically speaking, geothermal energy is a renewable source of energy that can produce energy as long as earth exists.
+Technically speaking, geothermal energy is a renewable source of energy that can produce energy as long as the Earth exists.

 Geothermal energy is a type of energy that can really make it easy for companies to get what they need without using a lot of fossil fuels in the process.
 In this article, we’re going to take a closer look at some of the most important pros and cons that are related to using geothermal energy for your home or for your business when it comes to energy.

 The sooner we get started with alternative energy sources and recognize that fossil fuels makes us less secure as a nation, and more dangerous as a planet, the better off we’ll be. ~ ~ Lindsey Graham